JDFogel/intro-to-web-dev/week-06-for-loops/README.md

 shows words with more than 5 characters, your page should include these
 sections:

-- Words with less than 4 characters
+- Words with less than 4 characters - CHECK
-- Words that start with the same letter as your name (if none, feel free to choose a different letter)
+- Words that start with the same letter as your name (if none, feel free to choose a different letter) - CHECK
-- The longest word, or the shortest word
+- The longest word, or the shortest word - CHECK
-- Every 3rd word
+- Every 3rd word - CHECK
-- Words that aren't the 10 most common words
+- Words that aren't the 10 most common words - CHECK

 There are ways to do some of this without for loops, but the goal of this project is to practice using for loops.
 So when you're done, your code should